RealOrangeOne/theorangeone.net/content/posts/facebook-cleanup-part-1.md

 ## Techniques

-### Cleaning up posts - Facebook memories
+### Cleaning up posts: Facebook memories

-[Facebook memories](https://www.facebook.com/help/439014052921484/) shows you things you did on Facebook on this day day in previous years.
+[Facebook memories](https://www.facebook.com/help/439014052921484/) shows you things you did today on Facebook in previous years.
 Using this, you can go through things posted to your Facebook, and delete them, slowly but surely.
 Spending a minute or so a day over the course of a year to clean up Facebook really works!
 I've been doing this for just over two weeks, and I've already deleted 22 posts!

 ### Unliking pages